guljeny/submodule-version/README.md

 - Project has 2 submodules `ui-button-element` and `render-engine`
 - Package `ui-button-element` dependents on the `render-engine`
-- Third repo `ui-slider-element` dependets on newest version of the `render-engine` and not include in the project
+- Third repo `ui-slider-element` dependets on newest version of the `render-engine` and not included in the project

 This cause next problems: